 8) Forum (whether it would be more appropriate for the requested person to be prosecuted in the UK instead)

 The judge must also decide if extradition would be disproportionate or would be incompatible with the requested person’s human rights.
 The most common argument is under Article 8.
-This is the right to family life is a person has been settled in this Country for some time.
+This is the right to family life, where a person has been settled in this Country for some time.
 However, in recent years there have been a number of cases based on prison conditions.
 If the judge decides it would be both proportionate and compatible, extradition must be ordered.

-It is vital that all available evidence is presented during the hearing, and this may involve testimony from experts both in this Country and from abroad.
+It is vital that all available evidence is presented during the hearing.
+This may involve testimony from experts both in this Country and from abroad.

-In a significant number of cases, further avenues of appeal are available to the High Court, and the Supreme Court.
+In a significant number of cases, further avenues of appeal are available to the High Court, and sometimes to the Supreme Court.

 Is Funding Available?

-Legal aid may be available depending on your financial circumstances.
+Legal aid may be available in the Magistrates Court depending on your financial circumstances.
 If you are not eligible for legal aid, then we will be able to offer a privately funded package.
 If you are appealing to the High Court, there is no financial test and everyone can get legal aid.

 John Howey runs our extradition team.
 John has extensive experience in this area of law and regularly appears at Westminster Magistrates Court, and in the Administrative Court in extradition appeals.
-John is assisted by a Polish speaking paralegal, Agnes Biel.
+We have access to interpreters who speak all languages.